Multiplier Submodule Sheaves and a problem of Lempert: Preliminaries and useful results

-If $h$ is a singular hermitian metric then $h^*$ is also singular hermitian metric on $E^*$ where $h^*$ is locally represented by $H^{-T}$ under the frame $e$ on $X\setminus (P\cup Z)$.
-One can check that the definition of $h^*$ does not depend on the choice of frames.

-\begin{defi}[\cite{BP08},\cite{PT18},\cite{Rau15}] Let $E$ be a holomorphic vector bundle over a complex manifold $X$.\\ $(1)$ A metric $h$ on $E$ is singular Griffiths semi-negative if $h$ is a singular hermitian metric and $|u|_h$ is plurisubharmonic for any local holomorphic section $u$ of $E$.\\ $(2)$ A singular hermitian metric $h$ is Griffiths semi-positive if $h^*$ is singular Griffiths semi-negative on $E^*$. \end{defi}
+Secondly, let us recall and give some properties of Griffiths semi-positive singular Hermitian metrics. \begin{defi}[\cite{BP08},\cite{PT18},\cite{Rau15}] Let $E$ be a holomorphic vector bundle over a complex manifold $X$.
+Let $h$ be a singular Hermitian metric on $E$. \begin{enumerate} \item $h$ is said to be Griffiths semi-negative if $~\log|u|^2_h$ is plurisubharmonic for any local holomorphic section $u$ of $E$. \item $h$ is said to be Griffiths semi-positive if $h^*$ is Griffiths semi-negative on $E^*$. \item $h$ is said to be Griffiths positive if locally there exists a smooth strictly plurisubharmonic function $\psi$ such that $he^{\psi}$ is Griffiths semi-positive. \end{enumerate} \end{defi}